 Take tennis for example.
 In 1992, the average age of the top 10 men’s players was 23.2 years.
 In 2002 it was 24.5 and in 2015 it was 29.7.
 Incredibly, the first Grand Slam of 2017, the Australian Open, was won by two 35 year-olds – Roger Federer and Serena Williams.

 It is the new “Moneyball” calculus in sports: Who will defy time?
 And for how long?
-Take a look.
+Take a look at the top 10 athletes over the age of 35 in sport today.

 Roger Federer & Serena Williams